FrankBotHQ/FrankBot/README.md

-# mybot
+# SheetBot
-MyBot is the ultimate platform for creating your chatbot for whatsapp in a simplified way
+SheetBot is the ultimate tool for building bots to WhatsApp using only Spreadsheets